A virtual party experience with Treatsure

 A product that coordinated multiple restaurants and deliveries required strong error-handling UX:

-01. Checkout complexity → guided step-wise flow + summary
+01. Checkout complexity → guided step-wise flow and summary

 a.
 Problem: Users lost track of guest orders and abandoned checkout.